cs-sst/cs-sst.github.io/publications.md

 permalink: /publications/
 ---
 <h1>2019</h1>
 Lukac M., Kameyama M., Perkowski M., Kerntopf P., Using Homing, Synchronizing and Distinguishing Input Sequences for the Analysis of Reversible Finite State Machines, Facta Universitatis Electronics and Energetics, accepted

 Krylov, G. and Lukac, M., Quantum Encoded Quantum Evolutionary Algorithm for the Design of Quantum Circuits, ACM Computational Frontiers, 2019

 <h1>2018</h1>
 Zhumagambetov R., Sterling M. Automated Theorem Proving in a Chat Environment.
 13th International Workshop on User Interfaces for Theorem Provers (UITP), Oxford, United Kingdom, to appear in Electronic Proceedings in Theoretical Computer Science (EPTCS), 2018.

+Sterling, M. and Suleimenov, A., 2018, December.
+Patterns of Syntax Theme Customization for Code Editors.
+In 2018 IEEE 3rd International Conference on Communication and Information Systems (ICCIS) (pp. 173-176).
+IEEE.

 Adilbekov U., Adilova A., Saginbekov S., Providing Location Privacy Using Fake Sources in Wireless Sensor Networks, The IEEE 12th International Conference on Application of Information and Communication Technologies, 2018.